-AWBUS is cleared by the FDA as an additional examination in conjunction with screening mammography.
-Because it is considered supplementary, most insurance companies currently do not cover the cost of this examination.
+Breast Ultrasound Screening is cleared by the FDA as an additional examination in conjunction with screening mammography.
+Most insurance companies cover the cost of this examination if it is recommended.

-To make an appointment for an Automated Whole Breast Ultrasound Screening in Fayetteville or Bentonville, call (479) 442-6266.
+To make an appointment for a Breast Ultrasound Screening in Fayetteville or Bentonville, call (479) 442-6266.
 You do not need a physician’s referral.

 - Breast Health

 - Dense Breast Screening